devmix/openjst/README.md

 # [OpenJST](https://github.com/devmix/openjst.git)

-**OpenJST** (Open Job Scheduling & Tracking) it is an open source project to which to provide highly customized system for tracking and fleet management works in real time.
+**OpenJST** (Open Job Scheduling & Tracking) it is an open source project created to provide highly customized system for tracking and fleet management works in real time.

 ## Requirements
  * JDK 1.6 or later